Zdravko93/mortgage-calculator-app/README.md

-# Frontend Mentor - Mortgage repayment calculator solution
+# Mortgage Repayment Calculator | Frontend Mentor Challenge

-This is a solution to the [Mortgage repayment calculator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/mortgage-repayment-calculator-Galx1LXK73).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This project is a solution to the [Mortgage repayment calculator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/mortgage-repayment-calculator-Galx1LXK73).
+The challenge helped me sharpen my front-end development skills while building a realistic, interactive calculator.

 ## Table of contents